AnnaRKirchner/SST-of_orbital_objects/README.md

 The "wcs_files" folder contains the world-coordinate-system fits files generated with the Astrometry engine (https://nova.astrometry.net/) for image sequences of the same satellite captured on the 23rd and 27th of March, 2023 at different times.
 "Calibration" contains checkerboard-images used for the calibration of the camera Canon G1X as well as processed calibration images with detected corners for display.
 With he files in "Auto_Cal" the Automated Calibration code can be run exemplarily.
+TLE_26_03.txt contains over 4000 TLE files from the 26th of March 2023, retrieved from Celestrak and Space Track.

 ## Technological Setup
 * Python 3.9